Measurement incompatibility and quantum steering via linear programming: Acknowledgments

 \section{Acknowledgments}

 We thank Ties-A.~Ohst and H.~Chau Nguyen for interesting discussions.
 Work funded by QuantEdu France, a State aid managed by the French National Research Agency for France 2030 with the reference ANR-22-CMAS-0001.
+MTQ is supported by the Agence Nationale de la Recherche (ANR) through the JCJC programme under grant number ANR-25-CE47-6396-01-HOQO-KS.
 Research reported in this paper was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM, 05M20ZBM) and the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+.